Medal of Honor Monday: Rodger Young

 His superior officers wanted to send him to a field hospital, but he begged to stay.
 He didn’t want to miss his division’s first combat when it landed in New Guinea.
 In the end, the Army let him stay at a reduced rank.

-On July 31, 1943, Young was in New Guinea.
+On July 31, 1943, Young was in New Georgia, in the Solomon Islands.
 His company had been ordered to move into a new position for the night, but it had become pinned down by a Japanese machine gun nest.
 Young was wounded, but he thought he’d spotted the location of the gun.

 He was ordered to stop, but he began moving forward anyway.
 Did he simply fail to hear the order to retreat?
 His platoon leader gives an emphatic answer to the question.